ros-navigation/docs.nav2.org/setup_guides/sensors/setup_sensors.rst

 .. seealso::
    For more information, see the API documentation of `sensor_msgs <http://wiki.ros.org/sensor_msgs>`_, `radar_msgs <http://wiki.ros.org/radar_msgs>`_, and `vision_msgs <http://wiki.ros.org/vision_msgs>`_.

 Your physical robot's sensors probably have ROS drivers written for them (e.g. a ROS node that connects to the sensors, populates data into messages, and publishes them for your robot to use) that follow the standard interface in the ``sensor_msgs`` package.
 The ``sensor_msgs`` package makes it easy for you to use many different sensors from different manufacturers.
-General software packages like Nav2 can then can read these standardized messages and perform tasks independent of the sensor hardware.
+General software packages like Nav2 can then read these standardized messages and perform tasks independent of the sensor hardware.
 On simulated robots such as ``sam_bot``, Gazebo has sensor plugins which also publish their information following the ``sensor_msgs`` package.

 Common Sensor Messages
 ======================